1. Rules of debate at meetings

 - An amendment shall not be considered unless early verbal notice of it is given at the meeting and, if requested by the Chair of the meeting, is expressed in writing to the Chair of the meeting.

-- A councillor may move an amendment to his own motion if agreed by the meeting.
+- A councillor may move an amendment to their own motion if agreed by the meeting.
 If a motion has already been seconded, the amendment shall be with the consent of the seconder and the meeting.

 - If there is more than one amendment to an original or substantive motion, the amendments shall be moved in the order directed by the Chair of the meeting.